nguyenlab/Multi-Wiki/README.md

 The corpus is introduced in this paper:

-"A Multilingual Parallel Corpus for Improving Machine Translation on Southeast Asian Languages"

-in The Machine Translation Summit XVI, Nagoya Japan, 2017.
+Long Trieu, Le Minh Nguyen, "A Multilingual Parallel Corpus for Improving Machine Translation on Southeast Asian Languages", in The Machine Translation Summit XVI, Nagoya Japan, 2017.

 # multi-wiki